CharlesAverill/SuperML/README.md

 So far, we have:

-- Rudimentary builtin functions for IO
+- Rudimentary builtin functions for output
 - Rudimentary text editing
 - A WIP parser using Flex/Bison
-- Execution (crash-prone on real hardware)
+- Execution
+- Development interpreter target for host system

+See [examples](examples) for some scripts to run

 ## Compiling